adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-auth-session-guard.md

 3. Next, we verify the user's password with the hash saved inside the database.

-4. Finally, we log in using the Session guard and redirect the user to the home page.
+4. Finally, we log in using the session guard and redirect the user to the home page.

 ### Creating the home page
 Create the `resources/views/pages/home.edge` file and copy-paste the following code inside it.